THE WAY OF CHAOS

 "The Way of Chaos is designed to be used as a daily reader and reference.
 You can select one or more of its chapters to set a direction for the day, as each focuses on some subtle aspect of philosophical self-work.
 Or, if you like, you can peruse its pages for insight into a particular area of your life that already has your attention.
 It also can be used within the mysterious framework of what Jung called 'synchronicity' by picking it up with a particular question or concern in mind, and letting intuition direct you to an inspired passage."

-We ask that you respect our intellectual property rights by not sharing or otherwise informally disributing The Way of Chaos content.
-Doing so will ensure your continued student standing and help PhilosophyCenter to remain self-supporting.
+We ask that you respect our intellectual property rights by not sharing or otherwise informally distributing The Way of Chaos content.
+Doing so will ensure your continued good standing with PhilosophyCenter and help us to remain self-supporting.

 |"The poetic language and vision are stunning."